WoW-CMS/docs/src/blizzcms/getting-started.md

 git clone https://github.com/WoW-CMS/BlizzCMS.git
 ```

-Then, inside the newly created directory edit the `.env.example` file with your data and rename it to `.env`:
+Then, inside the newly created directory edit the `.env.example` file with your data and rename it to `.env`

 ```
 APP_NAME=blizzcms